UEFA Europa League: Awards

+Player of the Season

 Starting from the 2016–17 edition of the competition, UEFA introduced the UEFA Europa League Player of the Season award.

 The jury is composed of the coaches of the clubs which participate in the group stage of the competition, together with 55 journalists selected by the European Sports Media (ESM) group, one from each UEFA member association.

-Winners
+Young Player of the Season

 Starting from the 2021–22 edition of the competition, UEFA introduced the UEFA Europa League Young Player of the Season award, chosen by UEFA's Technical Observer Panel.